Indiana University

 • The Skip older files checkbox determines whether WinZip skips (does not extract) existing files when the file in the archive is older than the file on disk.

 • The Use folder names checkbox determines whether WinZip will use any folder names (also known as path names) that are stored in the archive.
 You will probably want to check this option for most extract operations.
 If this option is checked, any folder names (and thus any file structure) in the archive will be retained when the files are extracted.
-If this option is not checked, all files will be extracted to the same folder, regardless of any folder names in the archive.
+If it's not checked, all files will be extracted to the same folder, regardless of any folder names in the archive.

 For example, suppose the folder to which files are extracted is c:\temp.
 If the Use folder names option is checked, the file mydir\filename would be extracted to the folder c:\temp\mydir.
 If the option is not checked, it would be extracted to the folder c:\temp.